 Which companies have the best customer service?

 The quality of customer service is hard to measure.
-So it follows that us, or anyone, declaring who has the best customer service should be treated as suspect.
+So it follows that anyone declaring they have excellent customer service should be treated as suspect.

 We could say the company that sells the most stuff probably has the best customer service.
-According to the Fortune Global 500 that would mean the top 3 are Walmart, Royal Dutch Shell, and BP, excluding state-owned enterprises.
-But this approach presents several problems.
+According to the Fortune Global 500, that would mean the top 3 are Walmart, Amazon, and State Grid.
+But this approach is not 100% accurate.

-Walmart doesn't show up in most popular customer service rankings, even though they are clearly effective at getting customers to shop at their stores.
-The other two are multinational oil companies.
-We could dig into oil operations and figure out who exactly their customers are in each part of the business.
-But extracting and selling oil is not what most people think of when they ask about customer service.
+Walmart doesn't show up in the most popular customer service rankings, even though they are effective at getting customers to shop at their stores.
+And State Grid is a Chinese state-owned electric utility corporation.
+We could dig into it but constructing power grids and its distribution system is not what most people think of when they ask about customer service.